Search for a Personal Submarine

 What are Personal Submarine Made of (Construction Material/Hull Design)?

 Personal submarines have to be built to withstand the immense pressure that comes from operating at great depths underwater — the deeper you travel, the greater the pressure.
 While the various personal submarine manufacturers have different hull configurations, most are somewhat spherical in shape.
 Triton Submarine’s 1650/3LP has an acrylic hull, while DeepFlight Dragon’s hull is made from composites, reportedly stronger and lighter than steel, that can be found in some of NASA’s projects.

 Personal submarines are usually classed through a classification society like Lloyd’s Register, the American Bureau of Shipping, or DNV-GL, so they’re rigorously tested and certified for safety.
 Some personal submarines can come with HD camera systems to record what is being seen under the water.
 This way, users can watch what they have seen at a future date.

-Why You Should Buy a Personal Submarine
+Why Should You Buy a Personal Submarine?

 You should buy a personal submarine if you are fascinated by the ocean and a keen explorer, ready to push the envelope.
 A personal submarine enables its occupants to observe more of the ocean than is possible from the yacht’s surface surroundings, offering access to deeper water far beyond diver’s access, which is an opportunity and a privilege not many people get to experience.
 Owners can be trained to operate their own subs, depending on which you purchase, so if you’re looking for a special experience, you can cruise along at a few knots in your own personal submarine.